Cwmbrân Town A.F.C.: Gwent County League (2011–present)

 In 2017–18 Ryder and Hinwood had added quality to the squad, with a real hope of achieving promotion to the Welsh Football League.
 Ryder hit a bad patch over the Christmas period losing three games in succession resulted in him resigning, leaving the Crows in sixth position and Hinwood taking over as caretaker manager for the final ten games, but Hinwood also stepped down with three games remaining.

 In April 2018, at the end of the season, Nicky Church was appointed manager with Della Cheedy as his assistant.
 The club finished the season in 4th place.

 The 2018–19 season proved to be the Crows' strongest of recent years.
 The squad was enhanced with experience and talented youth players and although the Crows cemented 4th place again in the league, the club won the Gwent Senior Cup for the fourth time, beating a very strong Ynysddu Welfare side in the final 1-0 and claiming their first trophy in over 13 years.

 On top of this, the Club endured a very strong showing in the Welsh Cup getting to the 2nd round proper eliminating Afan Lido of the Welsh League First Division before eventually being knocked out by Ton Pentre, losing 2–1 at Cwmbran Stadium.

 An unbeaten league run of 17 games topped off a very successful season for Cwmbran Town.

 The 2019–2020 season was cut short due to the coronavirus pandemic bringing a premature end to Nicky Church's reign as manager.
 Town secured a mid table finish due to a points per game outcome.
 Dean Taylor was appointed as Church's replacement in May but only lasted a few weeks in the job leaving for Abergavenny Town.

 Lee Waddon replaced Dean Taylor in June with Wayne Jepson stepping in as assistant manager.

+Lee only lasted a few months then stepped down.

+Dark Days

+A lack of players and Lee stepping down week before the season started looked like the end of the crows, crises meeting led to the Appointment of former Newport County Defender Darren Jones.
+Not before the team played two games against Pill home and the worse result a 20–0 away loss.

+Darren appointed Jon Mardon as his assistant and started to build a team, 2021/2022 was a long hard season surviving relegation by just three points.

+In the 2022–23 season, new club President Dan O'Connell brought in a new lease of life, with new players and the club started winning games more regularly.
+The club finishing in fourth position.